CCA-Public/scope/README.md

 cd dip-access-interface
 ```

-Until different settings files are added and the environment is configured, you'll need to edit `accesspoc/accesspoc/settings.py` to add the host IP or domain address to the `ALLOWED_HOSTS` variable.
+Until different settings files are added and this is added to the environment, you'll need to edit `accesspoc/accesspoc/settings.py` to add the host IP or domain address to the `ALLOWED_HOSTS` variable.
 E.g.:

 ```
 ALLOWED_HOSTS = ['example.com']